ander-elkoroaristizabal/nnunet-ms-segmentation/README.md

 Solely using Docker you can build the image with the following command:

-> sudo docker build -t nnunetv2 .
+> sudo docker build -t nnunetv2 -f deployment/Dockerfile .

 #### With Docker Compose